maxnelson/Barista/README.md

 # Setup

-## Installation
+## 1. Install

-1. Install using npm
+Install using npm

 ```sh
 npm install @modularmoon/barista --save-dev
 ```

-## Configuration
+## 2. Configure

-2. Include the following import statement in your `vite.config` file:
+Include the following import statement in your `vite.config` file:

 ```js
 import baristaCSS from "@modularmoon/barista";
 ```

-3. Update the plugins object of your `vite.config` file to include the following plugin function.
+Update the plugins object of your `vite.config` file to include the following plugin function.

 ```js
 classnameExtractor({